Versalist Blog

 Back to blog

 AI moves fast.
-New models drop every week, benchmarks jump, and suddenly everyone’s “redefining intelligence” again.
-But the real question is simple: all this progress is headed where?
+New models drop every week, benchmarks jump, and suddenly everyone's "redefining intelligence" again.
+But where is all this progress headed?

 That starts by choosing challenges that matter.